Update of agriculture occupations in ANZSCO

 - Mr Clayton Nelson – Senior Executive at Austral Fisheries, WA

-The committee conducted a comprehensive consultation process, speaking to more than 300 stakeholders across the sector, including:
+The committee conducted a comprehensive consultation process between March and August 2020, speaking to more than 300 stakeholders across the sector, including:

 - education providers